jeanslack/FFcuesplitter/README.md

 ## License and Copyright

-Copyright © 2022 Gianluca Pernigotto
+Copyright (C) 2023 Gianluca Pernigotto
 Author and Developer: Gianluca Pernigotto
 Mail: <jeanlucperni@gmail.com>
 License: GPL3 (see LICENSE file in the docs folder)